pierusan/pierre-amelot-portfolio/README.md

 <details>
 <summary>Decisions</summary>

-I host images on a public Google Cloud bucket rather than stored locally.
-I think this allows to easily recreate/deploy the project on another machine or in CI without the hassle of Git LFS or custom download scripts.
+I host images on a public Google Cloud bucket rather than keeping them locally.
+This lets me recreate/deploy the project on another machine or in CI without the hassle of Git LFS or custom download scripts.
 Next doesn't generate blurred image placeholders for remote images so I use [blurred.dev](https://blurred.dev) to generate the base64 image blur placeholders myself.

 </details>